What is a Dog PAT Test and How Do You Get One?

 Assistance Dog Pet insurance

-As Assistance Dogs play a vital role in supporting their handlerโ€™s access to public spaces, it’s essential that they receive regular veterinary care and have prompt access to medical treatment if they get sick or ill.
+Assistance Dogs play a vital role in supporting their handlerโ€™s access to public spaces.
+As such, it’s essential that they receive regular veterinary care and have prompt access to medical treatment if they get sick or ill.

 Blue Badge Insurance offers healthcare coverage for your pup, whether they’re an Assistance Dog or a companion animal.
 Check out our pet insurance and Assistance Dog insurance packages today.